andremuna00/ImageSentimentAnalysis/README.md

     git clone https://github.com/andremuna00/ImageSentimentAnalysis.git
     ```
 2. Install dependencies
-3. Run the notebook or script to train the model and generate heat maps.
+3. Run the script to train the model and generate heat maps.

 ## 📊 Results
 - Accuracy: Achieved 60% on the test dataset.